Rover P5B Coupe In The Nude [Part 5]: The Engine

-The rusty pipe takes water to the heater matrix.
-As one contributor says, these pipes often rust – it’s not always the outside which is the problem, it’s the inside that corrodes, unseen, and blows under the 15lb water pressure then leaks away under the manifold and dries up with the heat of the engine – difficult to spot.
-Stainless steel replacement pipes are available, or you could make your own copper replacement – either is worth doing if you ever remove the inlet manifold:
+The rusty pipe takes water under the manifold, from the front of the radiator to the heater matrix.
+As one contributor says, these pipes often rust as they’re made from steel – it’s not always the outside which is the problem, it’s the inside that corrodes, unseen, and blows under the 15lb water pressure then leaks away under the manifold and dries up with the heat of the engine – difficult to spot.
+Stainless steel replacement pipes are available, or you could make your own copper replacement – either is worth doing if you ever remove the inlet manifold.

 The exhaust manifold, right-hand-side, before and after removal:

-Both rocker shafts removed, as well as the manifold gasket.
+The rocker shaft removed, as well as the manifold gasket.
 The pushrods are clearly visible:

 Here’s one of the cylinder heads removed:

 Let’s move to the front of the engine.
-First, a close-up of that fan, with the water pump behind it:
+First, a close-up of that fan before the engine dismantling began, with the water pump behind it:

-The flange and collar assembly on the exhaust system:
+So that’s most of the engine stripped.
+Here’s the flange and split-collar assembly on the exhaust system: